Fit Finlay: The Hardcore Army (1999–2001)

-After defeating Van Hammer at the Souled Out pay-per-view on 17 January 1999, Finlay was randomly paired with Dave Taylor to participate in a tournament for the vacant World Tag Team Championship, where they lost to The Faces of Fear in a lumberjack match in the opening round, thus moving to the Losers' Bracket, where they defeated Billy Kidman and Chavo Guerrero, Jr. in the opening round but lost to Chris Benoit and Dean Malenko in the second round.
-On 10 June episode of Thunder, Finlay unsuccessfully challenged Rick Steiner for the World Television Championship.
-In the summer of 1999, Finlay resumed his alliance with Taylor which also expanded to include former rival Steven Regal but the trio did not achieve much success.
+After defeating Van Hammer at the Souled Out pay-per-view on 17 January 1999, Finlay was randomly paired with Dave Taylor to participate in a tournament for the vacant World Tag Team Championship, where they lost to The Faces of Fear in a lumberjack match in the opening round, thus moving to the Losers' Bracket, where they defeated Billy Kidman and Chavo Guerrero Jr. in the opening round but lost to Chris Benoit and Dean Malenko in the second round.
+On the 10 June episode of Thunder, Finlay unsuccessfully challenged Rick Steiner for the World Television Championship.
+In the summer of 1999, Finlay resumed his alliance with Taylor, which also expanded to include former rival Steven Regal, but the trio did not achieve much success.
 During that time, Finlay began competing in the emerging hardcore division.
-At Bash at the Beach, he won a Junkyard Invitational involving Ciclope, Jerry Flynn, Johnny Grunge, Hak, Horace Hogan, Brian Knobs, Hugh Morrus, La Parka, Steve Regal, Rocco Rock, Silver King, Dave Taylor, and Mikey Whipwreck, winning a "hardcore trophy".
+At Bash at the Beach, he won a Junkyard Invitational involving Ciclope, Jerry Flynn, Johnny Grunge, Hak, Horace Hogan, Brian Knobbs, Hugh Morrus, La Parka, Steve Regal, Rocco Rock, Silver King, Dave Taylor, and Mikey Whipwreck, winning what was initially announced to be for the "WCW Hardcore Championship", although the actual lineage would not begin until Mayhem (1999), thus leaving Finlay with a trophy instead of an actual championship.

 He legitimately suffered a badly lacerated nerve in his leg during a hardcore match at a house show in Jackson, Mississippi on 25 July 1999, which nearly cost him use of the leg.
-As he was wrestling Brian Knobbs, he was thrown into a table in the corner of the ring, causing it to shatter and the shards to cut into his leg.
+As he was wrestling Knobbs, he was thrown into a table in the corner of the ring, causing it to shatter and the shards to cut into his leg.
 He managed to regain use of the limb and would return to WCW at Starrcade by assisting Knobbs in interfering in Norman Smiley's Hardcore Championship title defense against Meng.
-Finlay unsuccessfully challenged Smiley for the Hardcore Championship on 23 December episode of Thunder.
+Finlay unsuccessfully challenged Smiley for the Hardcore Championship on the 23 December episode of Thunder.
 In his continued pursuit of the Hardcore Championship, Finlay began regularly teaming with Knobbs as well.
 At the 2000 Souled Out event, Finlay unsuccessfully challenged Knobbs for the Hardcore Championship in a four-way match, also involving Smiley and Meng.

-Shortly after, Finlay formed a trio of the "Hardcore Army" with Knobbs and The Dog as they defeated 3 Count in a hardcore match on 1 March episode of Thunder.
-They feuded with Vampiro leading to a falls count anywhere match between Finlay and Vampiro at Uncensored, which Finlay lost.
+Shortly after, Finlay formed a trio of the "Hardcore Army" with Knobbs and The Dog as they defeated 3 Count in a hardcore match on the 1 March episode of Thunder.
+They feuded with Vampiro, leading to a falls count anywhere match between Finlay and Vampiro at Uncensored, which Finlay lost.
 Finlay left wrestling in the summer of 2000 and accepted the position of a backstage road agent for WCW.
-His final match in WCW was at Millennium Final, where he competed twice, firstly in a battle royal and secondly in an Octoberfest Hardcore match against Norman Smiley in a losing effort.
+His final match in WCW was at Millennium Final, where he competed twice, firstly in a battle royal and secondly in an Octoberfest Hardcore match against Smiley in a losing effort.
 Finlay remained in the company as a road agent until WCW was bought by the World Wrestling Federation (WWF) in 2001.